 The tickets are cheap, the city is all around you and it is pretty much an anything goes atmosphere.
 Why more people don’t travel to the Mystic Cup these days is beyond me; it seems a new conservatism walks abroad in the Instagram generation.
 What I can tell you is this: the event itself is always rammed, the cheap beer flows endlessly and Czech people have a pretty cavalier approach to rules.

 For all those reasons, the Mystic Cup is my shout for a European skate contest which is neither too serious nor too dry.
 With the rumours that the industry-darling Copenhagen Open having hit the skids abounding, keep it behind your ear: Prague has been doing this year in, year out for almost a quarter of a century now: get yourself along.

 For more information on next year’s event go to Mystic Skate Cup

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Prague using the map below!

 Rad Season's top 5 action sports, adventure, culture events and festivals in 2023